anudeep512/Mini-Aims-Portal/README.md

 # PROJECT_MINI_AIMS
-In this project I designed a Student management portal
+In this project I designed a Command line Student management portal